noelbeane/Mosaic-Grid/README.md

 Mosaic Grid
 ==============

+Summary
+--------------

 A responsive layout developed with the Masonry JS grid layout library.
---------------

 *This will be Italic*